Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 type: article
 slug: 'strangers-in-the-landscape'
 title: |
-  "Strangers in the Landscape": On Research Development and Making Things for Making
+  “Strangers in the Landscape”: On Research Development and Making Things for Making
 order: 1
 authors:
     - Samantha Blickhan